Title IX incident

 - Victor Salazar, Director of Residence Life

-- Dr. Maureen Cuevas, Dean of the College of Professional Studies
+- Dr. Maureen Cuevas, Professor of Social Work

 - Dr. Deborah Healy, Faculty Representative